 Although the workers’ compensation system can handle most work injury cases on its own, there are several situations where larger settlements or lawsuits are necessary.
 In cases where an employer, manufacturer, or third party hold responsibility for a work injury, you may be able to sue for damages.
-Lewis & Keller are happy to help you find a reliable Greensboro workers’ compensation attorney, and below are some common scenarios where you might just need one.
+Lewis & Keller are happy to help you find a reliable Winston-Salem workers’ compensation attorney, and below are some common scenarios where you might just need one.

 Many of the items, gear, and equipment we use at work are manufactured by another company, which has its own set of standards and security measures to ensure that these products do not cause harm to their consumers.
 Of course, the unfortunate reality of manufacturing is that occasionally a defective product will find its way into the world and bring harm to another person.
 If this is the case, the manufacturer is held responsible.

 Two instances of this are particularly common in workers’ compensation cases: defective equipment and toxic substances.
 Sometimes workers are injured when the machines and gear they use routinely do not perform the way they should, leading to accidents that would have otherwise been avoided.
 Pedals, gears, and levers get stuck or machines overheat and explode.
 Other times, chemicals that workers use cause burns or poisoning.
 Long term exposure can cause cancer or other illnesses.
 These cases are subject to what is known as a “toxic tort”.